MichaelFahey/derange/README.md

 On the plus side:

-   * Derange actually works, inherits the robustness of FFMPEG, and has successfully processed thoudands of media files so far.
+   * DeRange actually works, inherits the robustness of FFMPEG, and has successfully processed thoudands of media files so far.

    * Although load times will increase, DeRange can manage tens of thousands